Rosso (bus company): Tottington Line

+Tottington Line branded services operated on one route, the 469 between Bury Interchange and Tottington, operated using a fleet of Wright StreetLites painted in an orange and green livery.
+The route was taken over by Stagecoach Manchester as part of Tranche 2 of the Bee Network rollout across Greater Manchester in March 2024, with the Tottington Line branding withdrawn as a result.

 Rossendale Rovers

 Launched in January 2021, Rossendale Rovers is a brand encompassing a number of local services operating in and around the Rossendale Valley.
-Services are operated by a fleet of Optare Solo single-deck vehicles, branded in a two-tone yellow livery.
-Features include audio-visual next stop announcements.
+Services were operated by a fleet of 3 Mellor Strata single-deck vehicles, branded in a two-tone yellow and orange livery.
+Features included audio-visual next stop announcements.
+These services were taken over by Vision Bus in October 2024.